-What are the key skillsets an IT professional needs in today’s knowledge economy?
+What are the key skillsets needed in today’s knowledge economy?

 17 July 2017

 “Self-education is, I firmly believe, the only kind of education there is.” -Isaac Asimov

 When I speak at mentoring sessions to students and startups, one constant question I am asked is the skillset needed to succeed in today’s technology dominated world.
 This seemingly straightforward question does not have a straightforward answer.
 We are knee-deep in a knowledge economy, and this is forcing us to revisit our core beliefs about the skillsets we need to hire/acquire.

 The Industrial economy’s mantra was efficiency and quality.
 A knowledge based digital economy means that these are no longer critical skillsets.
 Building new skillsets is indeed a humongous challenge for business owners, executives, HR directors, professionals and universities alike.

 So what skillsets does the knowledge economy demand?

 The world in the knowledge economy will be dominated by numerous digital technologies like Artificial Intelligence (AI), Robotics, Automation, etc. To be effective in this world, core skills in the field of mathematics, language, information communication technologies, etc. will no longer be enough.
 These skills must be augmented with the foundational skills like problem solving, critical thinking, curiosity, and persistence, etc. World Economic Forum classifies the skillsets relevant for the knowledge economy as: